Prinzivalle/Prinzivalle/README.md

 ### Hello Friend 👋

+I am 24 years old and I'm currently studying in the last year of master degree in Control Engineering at Sapienza University in Rome.

+Open to collaborations and new experiences in ML, robotics and automation projects in general.

 <!--
 **Prinzivalle/Prinzivalle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.